 “These products originate from the flora, which is located within the archeological sites, and which are interwoven with the mythology, history, religion, of the site itself or its wider area,” reads the ministry’s press release.

-“The resulting product, apart from its inclusion in the agri-food chain, is also a cultural asset with a distinct identity and special characteristics.”
+“The resulting product, apart from its inclusion in the agri-food chain, is also a cultural asset with a distinct identity and special characteristics,” it is said.

-Home to the Olympic Flame lighting ceremony – Beijing’s 2022 torch has already begun its journey – Ancient Olympia will now produce even more tangible, cultural assets.
+Home to the Olympic Flame lighting ceremony, Ancient Olympia will now produce even more tangible, cultural assets.

-The olive oil, which has been aptly named “Χάρισμα Διός” – ‘Gift of God’ – will be sold at the archaeological site’s museum gift shop.
-The sale of the divine substance began in the summer of 2021 and ODAP hopes to expand its sales through the National Archaeological Museum’s gift shop as well, which would certainly increase its reach.
+The olive oil, which has been aptly named “Χάρισμα Διός” (‘Gift of God’) will be sold at the archeological site’s museum gift shop.
+The sale of the divine substance began in the summer of 2021, and ODAP hopes to expand its sales through the National Archaeological Museum’s gift shop as well, which would certainly increase its reach.

-The bottling of olive oil from the archaeological sites of Ancient Olympia and Ancient Ilida is just the first action taken by ODAP in a pilot program that they hope to extend, not only into an annual production line but to more archaeological sites of Greece and sell in more stores.
+The bottling of olive oil from the archeological sites of Ancient Olympia and Ancient Ilida is only the initial action taken by ODAP in a pilot program that they hope to extend, not only into an annual production line but to more archeological sites of Greece to sell in more stores.